'It's a new week which means a fresh start and a brand new me!'

 - What could you say to yourself/put in place/do to make sure you go to the gym instead of heading home?

-3. Remember this is a long-term change with long-term motivation which will require you to make many changes to many life-long habits, so pace yourself.
-Don’t try and change it all at once, be patient and look to making a couple of habit changes first and getting these practised and under your belt before introducing more of them.
+- Remember this is a long-term change with long-term motivation which will require you to make many changes to many life-long habits, so pace yourself.
+Don't try and change it all at once, be patient and only make a couple of habit changes first.Get these practised and under your belt before introducing more of them.
 In Why Your New Year’s Resolutions Don’t Last you'll find further information around how the brain works regarding forming new habits.

-You may want to completely revamp the way you do everything to kick-start yourself off on the right track, which can be very effective as this can work wonders in the short term as you will see results quicker, but be aware that this approach is mostly unsustainable in the long run, and could lead to burn-out or fatigue.
-Don’t forget, the brain is not wired for the uncomfortable and difficult, so the more layers of difficulty you suddenly lay on yourself at once under the guise of ‘a new you’ the more you may find you kick back against it all, and in the process most, or all, of the hard work you have done up to that point unravels.
+You may want to completely revamp the way you do everything to kick-start yourself off on the right track.
+This can work wonders in the short term as you'll see results quicker.
+But be aware that this approach is mostly unsustainable in the long run, and could lead to burn-out or fatigue.
+Don't forget, the brain is not wired for the uncomfortable and difficult.
+The more layers of difficulty you suddenly put on yourself at once under the guise of 'a new you' the more you may find you kick back against it all and yourself.

-So instead of saying; ‘It’s a new week, which means a fresh start and a brand new me!’ why not instead try; ‘It’s a new week, let me learn from what went well last week and what didn’t go so well and decide on one or two things I can do differently over the next few weeks and have my plans in place so that I stick to them.’
+So instead of saying; 'It's a new week, which means a fresh start and a brand new me!' why not instead try; 'It's a new week, let me learn from what went well last week and what didn't go so well and decide on one or two things I can do differently over the next couple of month and have my plans in place so that I stick to them.'